 Basic Net Check In Procedure.
 As stated above, checking into a net will vary with each net.
 Most will read a preamble that will tell a little about the net, the operating hours and so on.
 Under normal conditions, some ask for call signs only, some allow call sign and name, and some ask for checkins by state.
 Almost all will have a standby at the beginning of the net for emergency or priority traffic, anyone that has traffic to list and then general checkins.
 During the net operation hours, most will pause for additional checkins and stations with traffic.
 When checking in with traffic and the net control asks you for your traffic, he is asking what city and state your traffic is going to.
 Do not just start sending your traffic.
-Sometimes a state area net may not have someone from the city where your traffic is to be delivered in.
-If this happens, it may take a check in or two to pass your traffic.
+Sometimes a state area net may not have someone from the city where your traffic.
 Don't hesitate, however, to ask for someone to pick up your traffic to pass later if you can't return to the net's next session or be on another net.
 There will more than likely be someone that goes to several nets that won't mind doing this.
 However, it is important for the traffic to go through as few as hands as possible.